 After dinner, we sat and visited with Deb and Massi under the stars on the patio outside before heading to bed for a wonderful night’s sleep.
 Honestly, does it get any better than this?

 Let me just say that one night at Villa Ambra was not enough for me and according to the owners, most people feel the same.
 Andrea said many of their guests stay for one or two weeks at a time.
 He said people relax at the hotel or by the pool and enjoy wine and cheese tours and tastings in the area.
-He said some guests even come during the late fall to participate in the grape harvest and wine bottling.
+In fact, some guests even come during the late fall to participate in the grape harvest and wine bottling.
 Villa Ambra is open from March through November.

 We want to thank Andrea and his wife Elisa and everyone at Villa Ambra for hosting us and making us feel like a part of their incredible family.
 We can’t wait to come back.